Jarren Duran

 Jarren William Duran (born September 5, 1996) is an American professional baseball outfielder for the Boston Red Sox of Major League Baseball (MLB).
 He made his MLB debut in 2021.
-Listed at 6 ft 1 in and 205 lb, he bats left-handed and throws right-handed.
-He has played for the Mexico national baseball team.
+Listed at 6 ft 0 in and 205 lb, he bats left-handed and throws right-handed.
 Duran was named the MVP of the 2024 MLB All-Star Game.
+Born in the United States, he represents Mexico at the international level.

 Amateur career

 Duran attended Cypress High School in Cypress, California, then played three seasons of college baseball at California State University, Long Beach, where he was primarily a second baseman.
 In 2017, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.
 He was selected by the Boston Red Sox in the seventh round of the 2018 Major League Baseball draft.